klarkc/mysql-foreground/README.md

 # mysql-foreground
-It allows you to foreground official mysql image
+It allows you to foreground official mysql image.
+Use this with caution, only for dev enviroment (It can cause corruption on existing databases).

 ## Explanation